mchenryspagg/prosper-loan-project/README.md

 - 2009 had a very low proportion of loans given out to borrowers which was likely due to low or no business activity within the first quarter of that year while 2013 had a very high proportion of loans given out.

 - The highest percentage of loans across all years had a listing category of ***Debt Consolidation***.
+This connotes that the biggest reason why people take loans is mainly to pay off their other huge debts such as student loans, home equity loans etc.
+...that's quite interesting and worrisome 🤔🤔🤔

 ### Useful resources